Can You Turn a String Trimmer Into an Edger?

 What Tools You Need for a String Trimmer Conversion

-You will need a few extra tools to convert your string trimmer into an edger.
-They may include an adjustable wrench, a drill bit and a drill set, a screwdriver, and protective eyewear.
-You may also need extra parts such as clamps, nuts, and bolts to attach the edge guard to the trimmer head.
-Once you have all the tools, converting your string trimmer into an edger is quite easy.
-Refer to your user manual before beginning.
-So, you know exactly how to install these items.
+You will need some additional tools to transform your string trimmer into an edger.
+These tools may include an adjustable wrench, a selection of drill bits, a drill, a screwdriver, and safety goggles.
+You might also require extra components like clamps, nuts, and bolts to secure the edge guard to the trimmer head.

 How to Use a String Trimmer as an Edger